 As a professional, you are responsible for handing in all assignments on time.
 A late paper is one handed in any time after it is due.
 Prior to the start of class, (1) all graded writing assignments must be uploaded to Safe Assign AND (2) a hard copy must be submitted.
-Do not "plan" to purposefully hand in a paper late.
+Do not "plan" to purposefully submit a late paper.